 Production Budget and the Financial Projections Template

 The calculations used above assume that the business has the manufacturing capacity available to meet the production budget.
-When preparing a business plan using the financial projections template it is important to ensure that the production levels required are matched by available manufacturing capacity either by increasing the labor budget, so that multiple production line shifts can be operated, or by increasing capital investment to allow additional manufacturing capacity to be built as the business grows.
+When preparing a business plan using the financial projections template it is important to ensure that the production levels required are matched by available manufacturing capacity either by increasing the labor budget, so that multiple production line shifts can be operated, or by increasing capital investment to allow for additional manufacturing capacity as the business grows.

 By using a typical 3 year sales forecast and the inventory days assumption (60 days), a production budget can be developed for the 3 year business plan as shown below.

 |Year 1||Year 2||Year 3|

 Notice that in each year the beginning inventory is the ending inventory for the previous year.